Blog

 Vendor Lock

-BlazeMeter supports all major open source testing tools.
+BlazeMeter supports all major open-source testing tools.
 These include JMeter, Gatling, Selenium, Locust, and others.
 In addition, users can convert their LoadRunner scripts into JMeter scripts.
 As a result, testers can choose which testing tool and scripting language they want to work with, and BlazeMeter will support them all.
-As a result, users are not locked into BlazeMeter and can use the tool of their choice.
+As a result, users are not locked into BlazeMeter and can use the tools of their choice.
 They can also move on from BlazeMeter at any given time.

 Tricentis Proprietary Solution